I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksproxy/nn-ksproxy-iksallocator.md

 ## Remarks

-The IID for this interface is IID_IKsAllocator.</p>
+The IID for this interface is IID_IKsAllocator.

 ## Requirements
 | &nbsp; | &nbsp; |